1933 German Federal Elections

 2017-03-05-3

-This would be the last contested election held in Germany before World War II.
+It would be the last contested election held in Germany before World War II.
 Two weeks after the election, Hitler was able to pass an Enabling Act on 23 March with the support of all non-socialist parties, which effectively gave Hitler dictatorial powers.
-Within months, the Nazis banned all other parties, dissolved the Reichstag and replaced it with a rubberstamp legislature comprising only Nazis and pro-Nazi “guests.”
+Within months, the Nazis banned all other parties, dissolved the Reichstag, and replaced it with a rubberstamp legislature comprising only Nazis and pro-Nazi “guests.”

 Despite achieving a much better result than in the November 1932 election, the Nazis did not do as well as Hitler had hoped.